 He currently teaches at UMBC, where he directs the Guitar Collective, and at Frostburg State University.

-Dr. Juan Megna is an accomplished Argentinian percussionist, drummer, and bandleader known for his vibrant performances and deep-rooted passion for music.
+Dr. Juan Megna is a celebrated Argentinian percussionist, drummer, and bandleader known for his vibrant performances and deep-rooted passion for music.
 He began his career in São Paulo, Brazil, where he spent 12 years immersed in the local music scene, collaborating with artists like Rubinho Antunes, Vinicius Dorin, Jarbas Barbosa, and Bruno Mangueira.

 Since relocating to the Washington, D.C. area in 2017, Juan has performed with celebrated jazz musicians including Wade Beach, Shawn Purcell, and Tedd Baker, earning recognition for his dynamic style and innovative compositions.
 He leads The Juan Megna Group, blending jazz, Argentinian, and Afro-Brazilian rhythms.
 His debut album Mariwô received acclaim from both press and peers.